Look Ma, No Servers!

 Part 1: Subnet IP Exhaustion — Investigation

-The problem: Glue jobs failing with “The specified subnet does not have enough free IP addresses” — even though our math said we had capacity.
+Our daily batch jobs started failing at 7:03 AM with “The specified subnet does not have enough free IP addresses.”
+Our math showed we had capacity.
+The subnet disagreed.

-The root cause: AWS Glue’s ENI lifecycle extends far beyond job completion.
-ENIs remain attached for 60+ minutes after jobs finish, silently consuming IPs.
+The root cause: AWS Glue’s ENI lifecycle extends 60+ minutes past job completion — undocumented, invisible in the console, and compounding with every run.
 Every job category shared one /26.
-The launcher was blind.
+The launcher was blind to actual subnet state.

 Part 2: Subnet IP Exhaustion — Fix